foundersandcoders/open-tourism-platform/docs.md

 Name | Type | Description
 --- | --- | ---
-date_from | date string (e.g. 2017-08-20) | All returned events should have a startTime later than or equal to 00:00 on this date, if supplied. date_to | date string (e.g. 2017-08-20) | All returned events should have a startTime earlier than this date, if supplied.
+date_from | date string in the form "YYYY-MM-DD" | All returned events should have a startTime later than or equal to 00:00 on this date, if supplied. date_to | date string in the form "YYYY-MM-DD" | All returned events should have a startTime earlier than this date, if supplied.

 **Sample Response**
 ```